-- 12. State Revolving Funds: Western Governors support EPA's Clean Water State Revolving Fund (SRF) and Drinking Water SRF as important tools that help states and local communities address related water infrastructure needs and comply with federal water quality and drinking water requirements.
-Western Governors also urge Congress and the Administration to ensure that the SRF Programs are adequately funded and provide greater flexibility and fewer restrictions on state SRF management. - 13.
-Restoring and Maintaining Lakes and Healthy Watersheds: Historically, the Section 314 Clean Lakes Program and the Section 319 Nonpoint Source Management Program provided states with critical tools to restore and maintain water quality in lakes and watersheds.
+- 15. Restoring and Maintaining Lakes and Healthy Watersheds: Historically, the Section 314 Clean Lakes Program and the Section 319 Nonpoint Source Management Program provided states with critical tools to restore and maintain water quality in lakes and watersheds.
 Western Governors urge the Administration and Congress to support these programs.
-Such support should not come at the expense of other federal watershed protection programs. - 14.
+Such support should not come at the expense of other federal watershed protection programs. - 16.
 EPA Support and Technical Assistance: The federal government, through EPA, should provide states and local entities with adequate support and technical assistance to help them comply with federal water quality and drinking water requirements.
-EPA should also collaborate with and allow states to identify and establish priority areas, timelines, and focus on programs that provide the largest public health and environmental benefits. - 15.
-EPA Grant Funding for Primary Service Rural Water Programs: Some rural communities still lack basic water and sanitary services needed to assure safe, secure sources of water for drinking and other domestic needs.
-Adequate federal support, including but not limited to the Rural Utilities Service programs of the U.S. Department of Agriculture and SRFs through EPA, are necessary to supplement state resources.
+EPA should also collaborate with and allow states to identify and establish priority areas, timelines, and focus on programs that provide the largest public health and environmental benefits. - 17.
+EPA Grant Funding for Primary Service Rural Water and Wastewater Programs:Some rural communities still lack basic water, wastewater, and sanitary services needed to assure safe, secure sources of water for drinking and other domestic needs.
+Adequate federal support, including but not limited to the U.S. Department of Agriculture's Rural Utilities Service programs and EPA's SRF, are necessary to supplement state resources.